TheKoguryo/pks-quickstart/README.md

 ## Prerequisites

-- A registered top-level domain (e.g. pivotaledu.io)
+- A registered top-level domain (e.g. thekoguryo.ml)
 - An appropriately configured subdomain (e.g. cls66env99) to represent this instance
 - A [GCP account](https://cloud.google.com/) (credit card identification is required for account registration)
 - A pristine GCP project
 - A [PivNet](https://network.pivotal.io/) account

 ## Creating a jumpbox on GCP